 Arsenic in water can be removed at the point of entry into the home by installing tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply.
 Point of use systems for drinking water can use reverse osmosis technology to effectively remove arsenic as well.
 Speak to a water treatment professional to decide which system is right for you.

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more detailed information on bad odors and tastes in your water, see the link at: https://bad-odor-taste/.

-H2O Care is an established Massachusetts full service water filtration and testing organization, originally formed in 1989 with offices in Hudson (Rte.
-62) & Middleton (Rte.
-114), MA.
-See our written and published articles on common regional water problems in Water Technology Magazines by going to our website, https://h2ocare.com/publications/.
-Contact by email us at [email protected] or by calling us at 800-539-1100.
+H2O Care is an established Massachusetts full service water filtration and testing organization, originally formed in 1989 with offices in Stow & Middleton, MA.
+See our published articles in Water Technology Magazines at https://h2ocare.com/pub/.
+Contact us at email@example.com or 800-539-1100.